 A guest post by an Egg Donor

-One question that is frequently asked about an egg donation retrieval is will I be awake and the answer is sort of.
+One question that is frequently asked about an egg donation retrieval is will I be awake?
+The answer is- sort of.

-The medications that are used at clinics for pain relief and relaxation during egg retrieval can vary from clinic to clinic but typically, most clinics in Canada use a combination of Versed (midazolam) and Fentanyl.
-Usually, these medications are given via intravenous line (IV), which will be started while you’re getting prepped for the retrieval.
-This is often referred to as “Twilight sedation” or “Conscious sedation”.
-Occasionally, a local freezing is used around the cervix but not all clinics use this (and I didn’t notice any difference personally).
+The medications used at clinics for pain relief and relaxation during egg retrieval can vary from clinic to clinic.
+Typically, most clinics in Canada use a combination of Versed (midazolam) and Fentanyl.
+Usually, these medications are given via intravenous line (IV).
+This commences while you’re getting prepped for the retrieval.
+At times, this is referred to as “Twilight sedation” or “Conscious sedation”.
+Occasionally around the cervix a local freezing is used.
+Not all clinics use this (and I didn’t notice any difference personally).

 Recovery takes a couple hours but isn’t too bad.
-I often feel a bit groggy coming out of sedation and usually, I feel a bit nauseous (and a few times have had to vomit, usually I feel better after that).
-After you start to be more with it, you’ll be released from the clinic with a companion- it’s important to have someone who can leave the clinic with you and hang out for a bit at home/the hotel to make sure everything is ok.
-You’ll likely just want to have a big nap, then a snack (as you’ll have been fasting starting around midnight the night before- depending on what the clinic instructions are), and then you should be feeling pretty much back to normal.
+I often feel a bit groggy coming out of sedation.
+I’ve felt a bit nauseous (and a few times have had to vomit, but usually I feel better after that).
+You’ll be released from the clinic with a companion when you start to get more “with it”.
+It’s important to have someone who can leave the clinic with you and hang out for a bit at home/the hotel to make sure everything is ok.
+You’ll likely just want to have a big nap, then a snack (as you’ll have been fasting starting around midnight the night before- depending on what the clinic instructions are).
+Afterwards, you should be feeling pretty much back to normal.

 Want to become an Egg Donor?

 Complete an Egg Donor Interest Form to learn more about giving the ultimate gift.